reverbdotcom/rescue-unique-constraint/README.md

 # RescueUniqueConstraint

-Rails doesn't do a great job of rescuing ActiveRecord::RecordNotUnique violations resulting from a duplicate entry on a unique constraint.
+ActiveRecord doesn't do a great job of rescuing ActiveRecord::RecordNotUnique violations resulting from a duplicate entry on a database level unique constraint.

 This gem automatically rescues the error and instead adds a validation error on the field in question, making it behave as if you had a normal uniqueness validation.

-Note that if you have only a unique constraint and no uniquness validation, it is possible for your object to validate but then fail to save.
+Note that if you have only a unique constraint in the database and no uniqueness validation in ActiveRecord, it is possible for your object to validate but then fail to save.

 See Usage for more info.